 - The public will be permitted access to the offices of the Clerk of the Circuit Court & Comptroller in order to file petitions for temporary injunctions pursuant to Chapter 741 (domestic violence) and Chapter 784 (dating, stalking, repeat, and sexual violence).

-- Hearings on petitions for temporary injunctions pursuant to Chapter 741 (domestic violence) and Chapter 784 (dating, stalking, repeat, and sexual violence) will be held telephonically if deemed appropriate by the assigned judge or in a courtroom determined by Court Administration.
+Hearings on petitions for temporary injunctions pursuant to Chapter 741 (domestic violence) and Chapter 784 (dating, stalking, repeat, and sexual violence) shall not be suspended, but may be continued if deemed appropriate by the assigned judge.
+The hearings shall be held remotely unless the assigned judge determines that an in-person hearing is required.
+Scheduled domestic relations and civil proceedings that have not been deemed essential or critical may occur without delay, provided that the proceeding involves no in-person contact.

 Appointment of Emergency Guardian

-All hearings on petitions for the appointment of an emergency temporary guardian may be by telephone if deemed appropriate by the assigned judge.
+All hearings on petitions for the appointment of an emergency temporary guardian may be held remotely if deemed appropriate by the assigned judge.

 Problem Solving Court